ADA-GWU/2024-a1-db-migration-jalasgarli/README.md

 ## Troubleshooting
 - If any errors occur during the migration or rollback process, refer to PostgreSQL's documentation for troubleshooting steps.
-- Ensure that proper permissions are granted for executing migration scripts.

 ## Conclusion
 This README provides a comprehensive guide for migrating a PostgreSQL database schema and data, along with rollback procedures to revert changes if necessary.
 Following these instructions will help ensure a smooth migration process while minimizing the risk of data loss or corruption.